musevlt/mpdaf/doc/oldchangelog.rst

 * Fix initial value for `~mpdaf.drs.PixTable.subtract_slice_median` correction.
   This value was set to 1 which seems wrong for an additive correction.
-To emphasize the fact that some combination of slices and quadrants are not valid, and allow to filter these values later, this commit changes the init value for the count to -1, and the correction to NaN.
+To emphasize the fact that some combination of slices and quadrants are not valid, and allow one to filter these values later, this commit changes the init value for the count to -1, and the correction to NaN.

 * Fix `~mpdaf.drs.PixTable.select_sky` in the case of positioned pixel table.